How to Create a Timeless Coastal Home

 Linen is a go-to classic in coastal style.
 It’s a great choice for sofas, chairs, drapes, bedding…basically anything!
 A light and airy feel in a space can help to convey coastal style, and linen is the perfect fabric for a light and airy look.
 You don’t always have to use the real thing.
 There are many performance fabrics and replicas that still accomplish the light and airy look and are also functional and affordable.

-8. Utilize classic shapes and colors for tile, trim and other hard finishes.
+8. Utilize classic shapes and colors for tile, trim, and other hard finishes.

 Classic Coastal Nightstand Look